‘Divided’ Japan pays tribute to slain ex-PM Shino Abe amid protests

 Attendees stood while a military band played the Kimigayo national anthem and then observed a moment of silence.
 Abe’s widow shed tears as a video tribute highlighting key moments in the former prime minister’s life played in the hall.

 Leading the tributes with the first eulogy of the day, Mr Kishida praised his predecessor's efforts in diplomacy and security.
-“He was a person who needed to live for a long time,” said Mr Kishida said in his 12-minute speech.
+“He was a person who needed to live for a long time,” said Mr Kishida in his 12-minute speech.

 “I had a firm belief that you were to contribute as a compass to show the future direction of Japan and the rest of the world for 10 or 20 more years.”